unageek/inari/src/_docs/intro.md

 x2 ∈ [-0.000000,0.000000]_trv
 ```

-The `_trv` suffix means that the value of the expression is possibly undefined for a subset of the input.
+The decoration `trv` means that the value of the expression is possibly undefined for a certain subset of the input.
 In this case, division by zero and the square root of a negative number are undefined.
-So they return intervals decorated with `_trv` for such inputs.
+So the above result implies that the equation has zeros as the solutions, or it does not have solutions in real numbers.

-`x1 ∈ [1.414213,1.414214]_trv` indicates that $x_1 ∈ [1.414213,1.414214]$ ori t does not have a solution in real numbers.
+On the other hand, decorations `com`, `dac` and `def` means that the interval certainly contains the exact value.
+You can find the details of the decoration system in [Formal introduction to interval arithmetic][`crate::_docs::formal_intro`].

-Whenever using a function that is possibly undefined, such as division or square root, it is recommended to use [`DecInterval`].
+Whenever evaluating an expression that contains a function that is not defined for all real numbers, it is recommended to use [`DecInterval`] instead of [`Interval`].